Mauriekathan/Ames_Housing_Price_Predictor/README.md

 Total Bsmt SF  |      1
 BsmtFin SF 1    |     1

 We can see that there are quite a few null values in the system.
 A review of the codebook suggest that many of them are due to features having NA as one of the categories.
 NA in the code book meant that this feature did not exist in the house.
-These will be converted to 0 for the numeric features and "No Feature" in the categoricals features.
+These will be converted to 0 for the numeric features and "No Feature" in the categorical features.

 ### Nulls that require special attention.
 #### Basement
 Based on what NA should mean in the dataset all of the basement nulls should be the same.
 This means that we need to identify what is going on with the 3 extra Nulls in Exposure and BsmtFin Type 2.
 A review of the data and codebook suggest that it was likely entry error.
-Since we do not know we are going to flll the house that have a basemnt but are null for those two features with Unknown.
+Since we do not know we are going to fill the house that have a basement but are null for those two features with Unknown.
 The rest of the nulls (55) will be filled with 0 or no basement.

 #### Lot Frontage
-Lot Frontage has a statistically signaficant number of nulls but doesnt have an explained reason for them in the codebook.
+Lot Frontage has a statistically significant number of nulls but doesn't have an explained reason for them in the codebook.
 *theories*
 1. All Alley plots
-    * If we filter to only null Lot Frontage properties we ony find 8 properties with Alleys
+    * If we filter to only null Lot Frontage properties we only find 8 properties with Alleys
 2. All Condos
     * If we filter to only null Lot Frontage properties we see that subclass with the most nulls is '1-STORY 1946 & NEWER ALL STYLES' (131 ) so they can not all be condos.